No Products in the Cart

 This is one question I get asked often is “How to raise money to travel with my Girl Scout troop?”
 If you know my back story you know I was a leader for 14 years and a Girl Scout myself for 12 and for all those years I was involved with a multi-level troop.
 So I have had the opportunity to try many different fundraising ideas not only for travel but to earn money to use for the big awards or to donate things for service projects.

 Pamela writes….
 “My girls have been together since kindergarten.
 This year they are all in 10th grade.
 It is sometimes difficult to keep them interested in scouting.
 For my girls, I have found that travel is the best way to keep them engaged.
+Travelers visiting the United States must arrange for their visas to be processed in advance of their flights; get more information from iVisa to learn more about the necessary steps.

 In 2015, we visited Savannah for six days.
 This July, we are going to London and Paris and including a visit to Pax Lodge and Disneyland Paris.